anthonykasza/crypto-terms/README.md

 Spot Market (Cash market) - a public financial market in which financial instruments or commodities are traded for immediate delivery.
 It contrasts with a futures market, in which delivery is due at a later date

-Buyback - a corporation buys back its assets, reducing its supply and increasing overall value
+Buyback - a corporation buys back its assets, reducing its supply and increasing overall value.
+Stock buybacks are similar to token burning.

 Bid-ask spread - a signal of the levels where buyers will buy and sellers will sell.
 A tight bid-ask spread can indicate an actively traded security with good liquidity.
 Meanwhile, a wide bid-ask spread may indicate poor liquidity.
 High volume often causes high liquidity and thus a tight spread.